abdulali29/networking-labs/vlan-router-on-a-stick/README.md

 This lab demonstrates inter-VLAN routing using the Router-on-a-Stick method.

-Multiple VLANs are configured on a Layer 2 switch and connected to a router through a trunk port.
+Multiple VLANs are configured on a Layer 2 switch and connected to a router through an 802.1Q trunk link.
 The router uses subinterfaces with IEEE 802.1Q encapsulation to route traffic between VLANs.

 ## Objective